Knowing The Early Signs Of Pregnancy

 Physical signs of hCG

 About 11-14 days after implantation, a woman’s hCG levels are high enough to start causing early pregnancy symptoms.
 Some of these might include fatigue, food cravings, darkening in the color of the nipples, or gastrointestinal changes.
-By the time a woman experiences these symptoms, a pregnancy test may show up positive.
+When a woman experiences these symptoms, a pregnancy test may show up positive.
 However, hCG levels can vary, so a pregnancy test may not always be accurate this early.

 How long does hCG increase?

 Besides simply telling the body that pregnancy has occurred, hCG is responsible for maintaining the endometrium, which is necessary for developing pregnancy.
-However, in the second trimester, the placenta is developed enough to maintain the endometrium without help.
+However, the placenta is developed enough to maintain the endometrium without help in the second trimester.
 That means that during the second trimester, women’s hCG levels drop once again.

 How to tell if you’re pregnant